This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 - The use of bank debt may avoid thin capitalization and transfer pricing problems unless there are back-to-back arrangements or guarantees by a related party.

 - Consider whether the level of profits would enable tax relief for interest payments to be effective.

-- WHT of 20 percent (and the special reconstruction income tax is imposed on WHT at 2.1 percent from 2013 to 2037) applies on interest payments to foreign entities unless a lower rate applies under the relevant tax treaty.
-For the application of a treaty rate, submitting an application form to the tax office is necessary before the payment.
+- WHT of 20 percent (and the special reconstruction income tax imposed on WHT at 2.1 percent from 2013 to 2037) applies on interest payments to foreign entities unless a lower rate applies under the relevant tax treaty.
+For the application of a treaty rate, submitting an application form to the tax office is necessary before making the payment.